Dr Alan Puttock

 Beavers act as ecohydrological engineers and it is believed they could play an important role in the management of water resources.
 To inform the debate surrounding the reintroduction of beavers in the United Kingdom, it is essential to understand the impacts beavers have upon hydrology and associated ecosystem services including: flood risk management, water quality and drinking water provision.

-These research projects seek to monitor the environmental impacts of beaver reintroudction at controlled trial sites in Devon, Cornwall and the Forest of Dean.
+Working with a broad range of project partners, we are undertaking research to quantify the environmental impacts of beaver reintroduction at trial reintroduction sites including projects in: Devon, Cornwall, Yorkshire, Knepp Estate, Holnicote Estate and the Forest of Dean.

 River Otter Beaver Trial